Beginner Yoga Guide for Bangladeshis: Start at Home Today

 7 Essential Beginner Yoga Poses for Bangladeshis

 These seven poses are selected specifically for the health issues most common among Bangladeshis: back pain from commuting, tight hips from sitting, and mental stress from busy city life.
 Hold each pose for 20–30 seconds, breathing slowly through your nose.
+As Dr. Timothy McCall emphasises: start where you are — “virtually anyone can do yoga, including those who start with little strength, energy, or flexibility.”

 1. Tadasana (Mountain Pose) — তাড়াসন